 Bluetooth does not connect to any network, but rather, connects directly to your laptop, smartphone, or tablet (basically any music playing device).
-This isn’t too closed off a system, because most devices have Bluetooth capability, but remember, if you are using your smartphone as a source for your music, it must remain within 30 feet of your Bluetooth speakers.
+This isn’t too closed off a system, because most devices have Bluetooth capability.
+However, if you are using your smartphone as a source for your music, it must remain within 30 feet of your Bluetooth speakers.
 Additionally, if you happen to receive a call or text while your phone is connected to your Bluetooth speakers, your music will be interrupted and the speakers will amplify the text alert or ringing.

 Bluetooth uses something called “lossy data compression,” which means that it encodes its data in inexact approximations and partial data discarding to represent its content.
 This can create poor sound quality and makes Bluetooth audio devices more vulnerable to dropouts.

 On the plus side, Bluetooth is very easy to use: just turn on the Bluetooth receiver in your Bluetooth enabled devices (such as a speaker and your smartphone) and they should discover each other almost instantaneously.